tef/ratking/README.md

 However, there is an unholy amount of defensive code, the graph is checked for correctness before and after several transformations, and I'm pretty sure it will work well enough if you give it a bit of encouragement.

 Still, I cannot be responsible for bugs, faults, or problems that result.

-## Strict mode is on by default

-Strict mode determines how extra init commits are handled and tolerated.
-In strict mode:

-- Extra init commits can't be shared amongst branches when merging.
-- No branches with extra init commits are included when getting related branches
-- For a branch, a commit has some depth from the to-be-merged set of commits, and this must not change after merging.

-Turning it off might not solve any of your problems.
-If you have a branch with extra init commits that appear in other branches, you may end up in a situation where the linear history is no longer truly linear, i.e you get two sets of commits from the same branch being interwoven, and the code will still complain about it.

 ## Quick-Start